Reduce your fleet insurance costs

 Talk to your insurer for their viewpoint on your accident history.
 They may be able to benchmark your fleet accident rate against similar operations to determine how you compare.

-Utilize your own information and compile reports about the kind of incidents that have taken place, the factors that caused them and if any common issues can be identified.
+Utilise your own information and compile reports about the kind of incidents that have taken place, the factors that caused them and if any common issues can be identified.

 And don’t just look to the past.
 Ensure that you are recording all comprehensive information about incidents that take place on your fleet, and not just those that require claims.